jaygupta18/mailAutomatioBundle/README.md

 - **Local Server**: The Flask server runs locally for security
 - **Permissions**: Extension only requests necessary permissions
 - **Sensitive Files**: The `.gitignore` file excludes `token.json`, `credentials.json`, and `config.py` from version control
+- **Production**: Use environment variables for sensitive data in production

 ## Development